Social Income is an initiative in solidarity that aims to connect people across the world through small, impactful donations.

 As of March 2020, recipients each get USD 30 per month, guaranteed for three years.

-Starting in September 2020, we’ll enter our Development Phase, working with more contributors to reach a larger number of people in need.
+In September, we entered our Development Phase, working with more contributors to reach a larger number of people in need.

 Contributors will be able to make adjustments to their payment plans online.